2023 Solar Incentives Guide for Pleasant Grove, AL - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Rebates: A rebate is a partial refund given after you've purchased your solar panels.
-These may be offered by your local utility company, your state or your county.
-The cash back that you get from the rebates is normally applied before calculating tax credits.
+- Rebates: A solar rebate is a partial refund given after you've purchased your solar system.
+These might be offered by your local utility company, your county or your state.
+The discount that rebates offer is normally applied to the price of solar panels before calculating tax credits.

 Federal Solar Incentives

-The ITC originally covered 30% of the total cost of solar system installation, although it has fluctuated slightly over the years between 26-30%.
+The ITC initially applied to 30% of the cost of installing solar panels, and has fluctuated slightly over the years between 26-30%.
 The percentage you qualify for will depend on when your solar system was installed.
-The total installation cost includes the panels themselves as well as the cost of equipment, accessories and labor.
-There is no maximum amount you can claim.
+The total installation cost includes the panels themselves as well as the cost of equipment, labor and accessories.
+There is no maximum claim amount.
 The ITC can be applied to solar panels installed after January 1, 2006 on your primary or secondary residence.
 The residence must be owned by you and in the United States.

-More information about the new Inflation Reduction Act can be found here.
-Your local Pleasant Grove solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it may apply to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Pleasant Grove solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit applies to you.

 State & Local Solar Incentives